scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 ========

 Being an open-source project, we have access to a quota of CI ressources.
 Ultimately, resources are limited and we should use them with care.
+This is why we ask you to verify your changes locally before pushing them.

 Depending on the proposed change, you might want to skip part of the checks.
 It will be to the discretion of a maintainer to re-run some tests before integration.